foxleigh81/trellis/README.md

 ## Thanks and Acknowledgements

-Inspiration and a fair bit of configuration code for this project came from https://github.com/mheap/trello-cli
+Inspiration and some of the configuration code for this project came from https://github.com/mheap/trello-cli